ASOS/web-toggle-point/packages/features/docs/README.md

 It accepts the following parameters:
 - `namespace`
   - this becomes a prefix for the `id` of the `application/json` script written to the page, useful for pages running multiple react applications.
-- `name`
+- `toggleType`
-  - the type of the toggle, the latter part of the `id` of the aforementioned script, and becoming the prop holding the features state.
+  - the type of the toggle, the latter part of the `id` of the aforementioned script, and becoming the prop holding the features state, and forming the displayName of the underlying react context provider
 - `logWarning`
   - a method to log warnings, should the serialized json somehow become malformed when hydrating the client application
     - this was designed to allow modifications of markup in systems upstream of the origin, but downstream of the browser, with a view to ensure adequate telemetry is in place.